gccamp/Goodrich-Bible-based-Writing-Class/cuv-without-verse-number/readme.md

-This CUV bible without chapter and verse number is processed by zoom.quiet who is one of friends of wangpei, the Lord's servant.
+This CUV bible without chapter and verse number has been coded and processed by zoom.quiet who is a friend of wangpei, the Lord's servant.

-Many thanks to him and his family.
+Many thanks to zoom.quiet and his family.

-God bless him and all he loves.
+God bless him and all he loves forever and ever.

+Amen.